jbrayton/Golden-Hill-HTTP-Library/README.md

 # Golden Hill HTTP Library

-This library provides functionality to make working with HTTP APIs easier.
+This library simplifies working with HTTP APIs.
 Specifically, it provides:

 * Consolidated detection and message generation for HTTP errors (connection issues, HTTP status codes, JSON deserialization, interpretation of JSON data).
 * The ability to disable redirects, to only allow redirects to HTTPS URLs, or to block redirects from HTTPS URLs to non-HTTPS URLs.